A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment

 \section{Simulations}

-We run experiments using bd-HSIC in the following contexts of do-null testing: \begin{enumerate} \item Linear $X,Y$ dependencies under multiple treatments and treatment types, multiple confounders and multiple outcomes \item Non-linear $X,Y$ dependencies under multiple treatments, multiple confounders and multiple outcomes \end{enumerate} To nuance the exposition of bd-HSIC, we contrast against PDS, which serves as a representative benchmark with pathologies (including, but not limited to the g-null paradox) bd-HSIC attempts to amend. \paragraph{Comparison against parametric methods} Given the above contexts, the coverage of PDS includes linear $X,Y$ dependencies with multiple treatments under multiple confounders. \\ To make comparisons straightforward, we only compare to PDS in univariate treatment, confounder and outcome cases.
-We further compare to $\tilde{w}_i \sim \text{Uniform}(0,1)$.
-While this choice of weights is not a very principled approach, it serves as a reference to see whether bd-HSIC actually needs correctly estimated weights to have power.
+We run experiments using bd-HSIC in the following contexts of do-null testing: \begin{enumerate} \item Linear $X,Y$ dependencies under multiple treatments and treatment types, multiple confounders and multiple outcomes \item Non-linear $X,Y$ dependencies under multiple treatments, multiple confounders and multiple outcomes \end{enumerate} To extend the exposition of bd-HSIC, we contrast against post-double selection (PDS), which serves as a representative benchmark with pathologies that bd-HSIC attempts to amend.